-A wise man once told me that triangles are one the strongest of the shapes to use in construction as all three sides support each other, distributing the pressure more evenly.
+A wise man once told me that triangles are one of the strongest shapes to use in construction as all three sides support each other, distributing the pressure more evenly.
 That knowledge came in handy when tackling ClockStone’s frustrating first venture into the construction business with Bridge Constructor – not that it helped the poor in-game souls who perished as a result of my shoddy workmanship.
 Now though, business has picked up with the acquisition of the Portal license, merging the structural tests of the original with the crazy test chambers of Portal.
 This is Bridge Constructor Portal, and you’re going to need more than triangles if you want to keep on GLaDOS’ good side!

 Welcome to the Aperture Science Enrichment Center, where you’ll begin your new role in the testing labs, guiding the little stick folk – Bendies – in their vehicles from their starting point to the nearby exit.
 The only thing you need to do is lay down an appropriate structure to ensure they have a safe journey through each of the test chambers.
 GLaDOS will go over the basics and charm you throughout the entire game with her trademark dark humour.
 Having Ellen McLain doing the voiceover once more is a great move as it really hits home that authentic feel of working at the Aperture Science labs.